django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal (#7)

 * Look at the dependencies of this app.
 Figure out which dependency had a recent change that introduced a security issue.
-* **Check your learning**: Send a private message to Willy / Jacinda or a team member who's completed this saying which dependency is vulnerable, and how to exploit it.
+* **Check your learning**: Send a private message to WIlliam / Jacinda or a team member who's completed this saying which dependency is vulnerable, and how to exploit it.

 * For hints, type '`s`'.